NaamaBarIlan/Readings-Notes-Repository/Readings/SendGrid.md

 * Find your SendGrid API key:
 	* Manage => Settings => API Key => Create API Key => Provide the Name of Key and set access to Mail Send => Save
-	* **Important!** make sure the safely save the displayed API key.
+	* **Important!** make sure to safely save the displayed API key.
 You will not have access to it again.

 * Install the SendGrid NuGet Package:
 	* SendGrid's .NET class library is called **SendGrid**.
 It contains the following namespaces: